 - All hunters must report to the check station to fill out information cards and to turn in hunting licenses before proceeding to blinds.

 - Registered blind builders or partners desiring to claim their blinds must report to the check station at least one hour before shooting hour each day and occupy that blind for at least one hour.
-Hunters wishing to move to another blind during their daily hunt must report back to the check station for reassignment.
+No movement between blinds will be allowed.

 - All hunting will be from registered blinds only and hunters must occupy their blinds within one hour after registering at the check station.